devsecopsbiz/cookbook/README.md

         ![](img/AzureDevOpsLab-Builds-05.png)

-    5. To finish, enable the *Continuous integration* trigger, saving the build after it:
+    5. To finish, enable the *Continuous integration* trigger:

         ![](img/AzureDevOpsLab-Builds-trigger.png)

+        Save by pressing the **Save** button, confirming the save on the popup:

         ![](img/Save.png)